At a glance

 - Where are you picked up

 - I will personally pick you up at your hotel in Johannesburg.
 Unfortunately I cannot pick you up from the airport "O.R.
 Tambo" or Pretoria and Kempton Park.
-Therefore you might want to consider to take the train to Rosebank, Hyatt Hotel, and I will gladly pick you up from there.
+Alternative Pick Up Point: Hyatt Hotel (Lobby) Pick Up Time 10.00 a.m.

 - Duration: Half day tour